digideskio/Azure-PaaS-ChefClient/README.md

 service_name
 ~~~

-The last five, come directly from your configured service deployment allowing to pass from azure role to Chef Node.
+The last five come directly from your configured service deployment, allowing data to pass from the azure role to Chef Node.

 ###Extending